Planck 2015 results. XX. Constraints on inflation: Conclusions

 Figure~\ref{fig:PSR} shows that bounds are very similar when temperature data are combined with either high-$\ell$ polarization data or BAO data.
 This gives a hint of the robustness of these results.
 For both data sets, the error bars on the PSR parameters are typically smaller by a factor of $1.5$ than in \citetalias{planck2013-p17}.

-Since potentials with $n=2$ cannot generate a significant running, the bounds on ($n_\mathrm{s}$, $r_{0.002}$) and the best-fit models are very similar to those obtained with the $\Lambda$CDM+$r$ model in Sect.~\ref{sec:modelcomp} and Table~\ref{tab:ralphar}.
-On the other hand, in the $n=3$ model, results follow the trend of the previous $\Lambda$CDM+$r$+$dn_\mathrm{s}/d\ln k$ analysis: the data prefer potentials with $V_{\phi}$ and $V_{\phi\phi\phi}$ of the same sign, generating a significant negative running (as can be seen in Fig.~\ref{fig:VH_r}).
-This trend for $V_{\phi\phi\phi}$ is driven by the fact that a scalar spectrum with negative running reduces the power on large scales, and provides a better fit to low-$\ell$ temperature multipoles.
-However such a running also suppresses power on small scales, so $\xi_V^2$ cannot be too large.
+Since potentials with $n=2$ cannot generate a significant running, the bounds on the scalar spectral index and the tensor-to-scalar ratio and the best-fit models are very similar to those obtained with the $\Lambda$CDM+$r$ model in Sect.~\ref{sec:modelcomp} and Table~\ref{tab:ralphar}.
+On the other hand, in the $n=3$ model, results follow the trend of the previous $\Lambda$CDM+$r$+$dn_\mathrm{s}/d\ln k$ analysis.
+The data prefer potentials with $V_{\phi}$ and $V_{\phi\phi\phi}$ of the same sign, generating a significant negative running (as can be seen in Fig.~\ref{fig:VH_r}).
+This trend for $V_{\phi\phi\phi}$ occurs because a scalar spectrum with negative running reduces the power on large scales, and provides a better fit to low-$\ell$ temperature multipoles.
+However, such a running also suppresses power on small scales, so $\xi_V^2$ cannot be too large.